mscastillo/GRNVBEM/README.md

 An early VBEM approach, based on a *first-order autoregressive* (AR1) model, was published in:

 > *A Survey of Statistical Models for Reverse Engineering Gene Regulatory Networks*, 2009, DOI: [10.1109/MSP.2008.930647](http://dx.doi.org/10.1109%2FMSP.2008.930647)

+# Example: mESC

+A mouse Embryo Stem Cells (mESC) dataset is provided [here](https://github.com/mscastillo/GRNVBEM/blob/master/mESC/embryo.csv).
+This data was originally published in:

+> *Resolution of cell fate decisions revealed by single-cell gene expression analysis from zygote to blastocyst*, 2010, Developmental Cell, PubMed: [20412781](http://www.ncbi.nlm.nih.gov/pubmed/20412781)

+## Data processing

+The data were downloaded from source, processed to select cells within the oocyte-to-epiblast stages and computationally sorted according to a pseudo-time index.

+## Results

+The results are provided in a text file with the SIF format as described above.
+A representation of the resulting network can be found [here](https://github.com/mscastillo/GRNVBEM/blob/master/mESC/GRN.pdf).
+This plot was drawn with Cytoscape using [this](https://github.com/mscastillo/GRNVBEM/blob/master/mESC/GRN_style.xml) style.